 Seeing the couple carrying on, Best light-heartedly called out, “Watch out, that’s Leather Apron getting round you.”
 He was referring to a previous suspect that had been investigated for the Whitechapel murders, a suspect that had even been referenced in the letter written by Jack the Ripper himself only days before.

-Because of this heckling, Stride and the man took off down the street looking for somewhere a bit more private.
+Because of this heckling, Elizabeth Stride and the man took off down the street looking for somewhere a bit more private.

 They didn’t get far, though.
 Not long after, a man named William Marshall also saw Stride kissing a man outside of Berner Street.
 Marshall later reported that he heard the man say, “You would say anything but your prayers.”